andyatkinson/presentations/railsconf2025/10_mistakes.md

 </div>

 ## ❌ Mistake #5—DDL Fear
+- Not linting DDL migrations for safety
 - Creating code workarounds to avoid schema evolution and data backfills
-- No safety linting for DDL migrations
-- Not using a production-like instance for practice big DDL changes
+- Not using a production-like instance to practice big DDL changes
 - Not using safety timeouts for Postgres, MySQL, SQLite
-- Not learning the underlying locking mechanisms, or safer, multi-step alternatives
+- Not learning the locks taken for operations, or safer, multi-step alternatives

 <div class="corner-label">💵 Longer cycles, high maintenance</div>